Sephie2/misc/math - overview and books.md

 *Studies symbols and the rules for manipulating these symbols to solve equations and explore mathematical structures.*

 - ***Abstract Algebra:*** Investigation of algebraic structures like groups, rings, and fields.
+	- "Abstract Algebra - A First Course" by Dan Saracino
 	- "A First Course in Abstract Algebra" by John B. Fraleigh
+	- "Abstract Algebra with a Concrete Introduction" by Beachy & Blair
 	- Topics in Algebra (i.n. herstein), Ch.
 2
 	- Abstract Algebra by Prof. Benedict Gross ([YouTube](https://www.youtube.com/playlist?list=PLelIK3uylPMGzHBuR3hLMHrYfMqWWsmx5))